New Hope Club learn that love is a double-edged sword on “Swimming with Sharks”

 Date:

 We have all experienced danger in love and relationships, often taking risks to mask insecurities and prevent heartbreak.
-The emotional toll love can take can make love feel predatory; vulnerability can lead to bitterness, pain and an all-consuming hurt that is nearly volatile even when you are simply drawn to it.
+The emotional toll love can have can make love feel predatory; vulnerability can lead to bitterness, pain and an all-consuming hurt that is nearly volatile even when you are simply drawn to it.
 British trio New Hope Club explore these themes and try to avoid reopening past wounds on their latest single, “Swimming with Sharks.”

 In the music video, Blake Richardson, George Smith and Reece Bibby depict the wounds inflicted by this captivating love.
 The song blends their signature pop-rock sensibilities with what feels like a tortured poets romance, following the release of their comeback single, “Trouble in Paradise,” released in September 2024.